 Many businesses dependant on land have made commitments and invested in sustainability initiatives to address environmental issues such as deforestation and land degradation.
 At the same time, many of these same companies are making increasingly bold carbon emissions reduction commitments and setting science-based targets to address the urgent issue of climate change.
 For agriculture-based industries, such as food, textiles and, to some extent, cosmetics, land-related carbon emissions (including those from land use and land use change) often comprise the largest portion of a company’s carbon footprint.
 The synergy is clear: Aligning a company’s forest and land management targets with a bold climate strategy gives forest and climate teams the opportunity to work together, to capture the climate value of land initiatives already in place, and to focus efforts where the impact is greatest.

 4+ Using the NCS Guidance, companies now have a consistent way to assess, measure, and track their land-related carbon impacts and opportunities in their supply chain — even if they have incomplete data.

-Incomplete supply chain data is not a barrier to beginning the Forest + Climate Journey.
+Incomplete supply chain data is not a barrier to beginning the Natural Climate Solutions Journey.
 Companies can start assessing their impacts and reduction potentials using readily available national-level generic data to set climate targets.
 Then, as they hone in on areas of highest impact, they can identify where more granular data and farm-level assessments are needed to track on-the-ground progress toward their goals.

 5+ Accounting for GHG impacts from land will become standard practice and will lead companies to redesign their production systems around a regenerative model.